Israel025/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ================ADVANCED TASKS====================
 ==================================================

+** The 100-atoi.c function program convert a string to an integer.

 ** The 101-keygen.c function program generates random valid passwords for the program 101-crackme.